BigFrog-coding/terraform-provider-azurerm/website/docs/r/linux_virtual_machine_scale_set.html.markdown

 * `additional_capabilities` - (Optional) An `additional_capabilities` block as defined below.

-* `admin_password` - (Optional) The Password which should be used for the local-administrator on this Virtual Machine.
+* `admin_password` - (Required) The Password which should be used for the local-administrator on this Virtual Machine.
 Changing this forces a new resource to be created.

 -> **NOTE:** When an `admin_password` is specified `disable_password_authentication` must be set to `false`.